apache/samza/docs/startup/preview/index.md

 There are two types of partition assignment models:

-#### No Partition Management
+#### External Partition Management
-With “no partition management”, Samza doesn’t manage the partitioning by itself.
-Instead it  allows two kinds of partitioning mechanisms:
+With external partition management, Samza doesn’t manage the partitioning by itself.
+Instead it uses a `PassthroughJobCoordinator` which honors whatever mapping is provided by the [SystemStreamPartitionGrouper](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/container/grouper/stream/SystemStreamPartitionGrouper.html).
+There are two common patterns for external partition management:

-      * Fixed partitioning - mapping between processors and partitions is done statically (before starting the app), delivered through the configs and never changes.
-In this case each processor will only process its own partitions.
-If one of the processors fails its partitions will remain unprocessed, until it is restarted.
+* **Using high level Kafka consumer** - partition assignment is done by the high level Kafka consumer itself.
+To use this model, you need to implement and configure a SystemFactory which provides the Kafka high level consumer.
+Then you need to configure *job.systemstreampartition.grouper.factory* to *org.apache.samza.container.grouper.stream.AllSspToSingleTaskGrouper* so Kafka's partition assignments all go to one task.
-       * Using high level kafka consumer - in this case partitioning is done by the kafka consumer itself.
+* **Customized partitioning** - partition assignment is done with a custom grouper.
+The grouper logic is completely up to you.
+A practical example of this model is to implement a custom grouper which reads static partition assignments from the configuration.

-Samza ships with a `StandaloneJobCoordinatorFactory` implementation of this type of coordination.
+Samza ships with a `PassthroughJobCoordinatorFactory` which facilitates this type of partition management.

-#### Dynamic Partitioning
+#### Dynamic Partition Management

 With, dynamic partitioning, partitions are distributed between the available processors at runtime.
 If the number of available processors changes (some got shut down, or added) the mapping will be regenerated and re-distributed to all the processors.
 Information about current mapping is contained in a special structure called JobModel.